Financial centre: Offshore financial centres

-Sink OFCs rely on Conduit OFCs to re–route funds from high–tax locations using base erosion and profit shifting ("BEPS") tax planning tools, which are encoded, and accepted, in the Conduit OFC's extensive networks of global bilateral tax treaties.
-Because Sink OFCs are more closely associated with traditional tax havens, they tend to have more limited treaty networks and access to global higher–tax locations.
+Sink OFCs rely on Conduit OFCs to re-route funds from high-tax locations using base erosion and profit shifting ("BEPS") tax planning tools, which are encoded, and accepted, in the Conduit OFC's extensive networks of global bilateral tax treaties.
+Because Sink OFCs are more closely associated with traditional tax havens, they tend to have more limited treaty networks and access to global higher-tax locations.

 Rankings

 Prior to the 1960s, there was little data available to rank financial centres.
 In recent years many rankings have been developed and published.
 Two of the most relevant are the Global Financial Centres Index and the Xinhua–Dow Jones International Financial Centres Development Index.

-Global Financial Centres Index (2007–ongoing)
+Global Financial Centres Index

 The Global Financial Centres Index ("GFCI") is compiled semi-annually by the London-based think tank Z/Yen in conjunction with the Shenzhen-based think tank China Development Institute.
-As of 24 March 2022, the top global financial centres per the GFCI article containing a ranked list of 119 financial centres were:
+The 37th edition of the GFCI was published on the 20th March 2025.